 In the past, Turkish authorities granted some religious groups legal entity status but denied others.
 The law and procedures in Turkey, therefore, aren’t clear and appear to prejudice Christian places of worship.

 In 2004, a Seventh Day Adventists church, represented by Mr. Erkin Altınkaynak, his wife, and four others, attempted to register a religious foundation as a legal entity.
 Their application was denied by the Turkish authorities.
 Upon appeal, this decision was upheld by two national courts.

 In 2011, the foundation asked ADF International for legal support.
 In view of the fact that Turkey subscribes to the European Convention on Human Rights, ADF International and local allies filed a case with the European Court of Human Rights.
 On 15 January 2019, the Court ruled in favour of Mr. Altınkaynak stating that Turkey had acted in violation of the right to freedom of association as protected by Article 11 of the European Convention.

-Robert Clarke, Director of European Advocacy for ADF International, who represented the applicants in the case, stated that, “in its ruling, the European Court of Human Rights established today, yet again, that everyone has the right to choose their religion and to express it publicly and privately.
+Robert Clarke, Deputy Director of ADF International, who represented the applicants in the case, stated that, “in its ruling, the European Court of Human Rights established today, yet again, that everyone has the right to choose their religion and to express it publicly and privately.
 This includes the freedom to do so in community with others.
 In its judgment today, the Court has clearly recognized that the approach taken by the Turkish officials and courts fell short of the standard set out in the Convention.
 Religious minorities in Turkey must have the right to freely practice their religion as much as any other person.”

 Our Role in the Case